SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 * Human senses also have certanty

 ## Space and Time
-* Because it is impossible to observe a result that's different
+* Because it is impossible to observe a result